A variant of perfectoid Abhyankar's lemma and almost Cohen-Macaulay algebras: Notation and conventions

 Moreover, the natural map $M \to M_*$ is an $I$-almost isomorphism.
-If $M$ is an $A$-algebra, then $M_*$ has an $A$-algebra structure.
-Finally, $M$ is $t$-adically complete if and only if $M_*$ is $t$-adically complete. \end{lemma}
+If $M$ is an $A$-algebra, then $M_*$ has an $A$-algebra structure and the natural map $M \to M_*$ is an $A$-algebra map. \end{enumerate} \end{lemma}

 \begin{proof} The presentation for $M_*$ is found in \cite[Lemma 5.3]{Sch12} over a perfectoid field and the proof there works under our setting without any modifications.
 If $M$ is an $A$-algebra, then the above presentation will endow $M_*$ with an $A$-algebra structure.
-In other words, $M_*$ is naturally an $A$-subring of $M[\frac{1}{\pi}]$.
-Finally, $(~)_*$ commutes with limits and $t$ is a nonzero divisor of $M$, the proof of \cite[Lemma 5.3]{Sch12} applies to conclude that $M_*$ is $t$-adically complete if and only if $M$ is $t$-adicllay complete.
-Another proof of this lemma is found in \cite[Proposition 4.4.3]{Bh17} \end{proof}
+In other words, $M_*$ is naturally an $A$-subring of $M[\frac{1}{\varpi}]$. \end{proof}